childoftherion/OFAP/considerations/measure-1-constitutional-amendment.md

 ## Short Ballot Title

-"Amends Constitution: Establishes food security as fundamental right; requires state-funded food assistance program"
+"Amends Constitution: Establishes food security as fundamental right; requires universal state-funded food assistance program for all Oregon citizens"

 ## Summary

 This measure amends the Oregon Constitution to:

 1. Recognize access to adequate food as a fundamental right for all Oregon residents
-2. Require the state to establish and maintain a food assistance program independent of federal funding
+2. Require the state to establish and maintain a universal food assistance program independent of federal funding
+3. Establish universal eligibility for all United States citizens who are natural persons and full-time residents of Oregon
-3. Mandate the program be administered efficiently and with accountability
+4. Mandate the program be administered efficiently and with accountability
-4. Establish that the program shall be funded through state resources
+5. Establish that the program shall be funded through state resources

 ## Full Text (Proposed)